 Jared Rutter, a professor of biochemistry at the University of Utah School of Medicine, described the findings as “interesting and important.”

 “This paper shows that fasting causes a metabolic change in the stem cells that reside in this organ and thereby changes their behavior to promote more cell division.
 In a beautiful set of experiments, the authors subvert the system by causing those metabolic changes without fasting and see similar effects,” says Rutter, who was not involved in the research.
-“This work fits into a rapidly growing field that is demonstrating that nutrition and metabolism has profound effects on the behavior of cells and this can predispose for human disease.”
+“This work fits into a rapidly growing field that is demonstrating that nutrition and metabolism have profound effects on the behavior of cells and this can predispose for human disease.”

 The findings suggest that drug treatment could stimulate regeneration without requiring patients to fast, which is difficult for most people.
 One group that could benefit from such treatment is cancer patients who are receiving chemotherapy, which often harms intestinal cells.
 It could also benefit older people who experience intestinal infections or other gastrointestinal disorders that can damage the lining of the intestine.